 Here is some information about working with children who have witnessed domestic violence.
-Remember that it is the perpetrator’s choice to expose their children to violence.
+Remember that it is the perpetrator’s (those who chose to do harm) choice to expose their children to violence.
 Do not blame the mother for the violence that is being perpetrated against her.
 Hold the perpetrator responsible for his actions.

 The following information is also available in PDF format: